Rash of mass shootings stirs US fears heading into summer | Law-Order

 - United States

-Two people were killed and at least 30 others were wounded in overnight mass shootings in three states, authorities have said, stoking concerns that a spike in US gun violence during the coronavirus pandemic could continue as summer dawns and eased restrictions allow people more freedom to socialize.
+Two people were killed and at least 30 others wounded in mass shootings overnight in three states, authorities said Saturday, stoking concerns that a spike in U.S. gun violence could continue into summer as coronavirus restrictions ease and more people are free to socialize.

-No one was arrested as of Saturday afternoon in any of the attacks, which took place late on Friday or early on Saturday in the Texas capital of Austin, Chicago and Savannah, Georgia.
+The attacks took place late Friday or early Saturday in the Texas capital of Austin, Chicago, and Savannah, Georgia.

-In Austin, authorities were searching for two male suspects in an early Saturday shooting on a crowded pedestrian-only street packed with bars and restaurants.
+In Austin, authorities said they arrested one of two male suspects and were searching for the other after a shooting early Saturday on a crowded pedestrian-only street packed with bars and restaurants.
 Fourteen people were wounded, including two critically, in the gunfire, which the city's interim police chief said is believed to have started as a dispute between two parties.

+No arrests were reported by late Saturday in the two other shootings.

 In Chicago, a woman was killed and nine other people were wounded when two men opened fire on a group standing on a sidewalk in the Chatham neighborhood on the city's South Side.
-The shooters also got away and hadn't been identified as of mid-Saturday afternoon.
+The shooters also got away and hadn't been identified by mid-afternoon Saturday.

-In Savannah, police said one man was killed and seven other people were wounded in a mass shooting Friday evening.
+In the south Georgia city of Savannah, police said one man was killed and seven other people were wounded in a mass shooting Friday evening, police said.
 Two of the wounded are children — an 18-month-old and a 13-year-old.

 Savannah's police chief, Roy Minter, Jr., said the shooting may be linked to an ongoing dispute between two groups, citing reports of gunshots being fired at the same apartment complex earlier in the week.

-The GVA also found that shootings spiked in 2020 to about 600, which was higher than in any of the previous six years it tracked the statistic.
-According to this year's count, there have been at least 267 mass shootings in the U.S. so far, including the latest three overnight Friday into Saturday. ''It's worrisome,'' said James Alan Fox, a criminologist and professor at Northeastern University. ''We have a blend of people beginning to get out and about in public.
+The GVA also found that mass shootings spiked in 2020 to about 600, which was higher than in any of the previous six years it tracked the statistic.
+According to this year's count, there have been at least 267 mass shootings in the U.S. so far, including the latest three overnight Friday into Saturday.

+"It's worrisome," Fox said.
+"We have a blend of people beginning to get out and about in public.
 We have lots of divisiveness.
 And we have more guns and warm weather.
-It's a potentially deadly mix.''
+It's a potentially deadly mix."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)